3LegRace: Privacy-Preserving DNN Training over TEEs and GPUs: Theoretical Guarantees

-Lemma~\ref{lemma:CEntropy} and Theorem \ref{theorem::CEntropy} show that the SVD-channel entropy can be related to how many \emph{principal} channels are needed to represent the original data $X$. \begin{lemma} The SVD-channel entropy of an input $X$ with $N$ input channels is bounded as $0\leq \mu_X \leq \log \ci$. \end{lemma}
+Next, we show in Lemma~\ref{lemma:CEntropy} and Theorem \ref{theorem::CEntropy} that $\mu_X$ defined above indicates the number of \emph{principal} channels actually needed to approximately reconstruct the original data $X$. \begin{lemma} The SVD-channel entropy of an input $X$ with $N$ input channels is bounded as $0\leq \mu_X \leq \log \ci$. \end{lemma}